-Winter is a great time to gather the troops and head out for yum cha.
-It’s a brunch experience like no other, where numerous varieties of dumplings roll out the kitchen on trollies and different cuts of meat such as roast pork, BBQ duck, tripe and tendons abound.
-The best and only way to do yum cha is to get a big group together for a long session of conversing over some dim sum dishes and copious amounts of hot herbal tea (a classic tactic to help your digestion cope with the non-stop eating that is required).
+What better time than the weekend to gather the troops and head out for yum cha?
+It’s a brunch experience like no other, where numerous varieties of dumplings roll out of the kitchen on trollies and different cuts of meat such as roast pork, BBQ duck, tripe and tendons abound.
+The best and only way to do yum cha is to get a group together for a long session of conversing over some dim sum dishes and copious amounts of hot herbal tea (a classic tactic to help your digestion cope with the non-stop eating that is required).

 Here we’ve rounded up the best yum cha restaurants in Auckland and the must-have dishes you absolutely cannot miss at each.